 Validation Case: Pedestrian Wind Comfort: AIJ Case E

-With the increase in the number of high-rise buildings all around the World, proper planning of the vicinity for comfort and safety becomes important.
-Computational Fluid Dynamics (CFD) seems to be an apt solution in assessing these comfort and safety levels even before the buildings are erected and also helps in faster design iterations.
+With the increase in the number of high-rise buildings being constructed all around the World, proper planning of the close vicinity for comfort and safety becomes important.
+Computational Fluid Dynamics (CFD) is an apt solution for assessing these comfort and safety levels for Pedestrian Wind Comfort even before the buildings are erected and also helps in faster design iterations.
 Pedestrian-level (micro-climate) condition is one of the first microclimatic issues to be considered in modern city planning and building design\(^1\).

 Architectural Institute of Japan (AIJ) Pedestrian Wind Comfort Experiments